 - Some jobs, for example in marketing, collection management or conservation, involve a variable amount of travel to sites within a region or to attend national meetings, including overnight stays.

-- Area managers with national organisations may spend a significant proportion of their time travelling, whereas managers of museums in an urban local authority would be centrally based.
+- If you work as an area manager with a national organisation you may spend a significant proportion of your time travelling.
+As a manager of a museum in an urban local authority, on the other hand, you would be centrally based.

-This area of work is open to all graduates but the following subjects may be particularly useful for the career:
+This area of work is open to all graduates but the following subjects may be particularly useful:

 - marketing or other business-related subjects, especially finance.